Development of professional competencies: levels, methods and models. Definition of competencies

 Application of competencies

-The Competency Journal regularly publishes reviews of the application of competencies.
-A few years ago, a magazine summarized the reasons why different firms use the same competencies:
+Competency magazine regularly publishes reviews of the application of competencies.
+A few years ago, the magazine summarized the reasons why different firms use the same competencies:

 cultural exchange